Walking Dogs Together When One is Reactive Part 2: Wait for TreatsMay 18, 2021

 You’ve been been working hard with your reactive dog, and you think you’re ready to try walking them with your second dog.
 Congrats!
-(If you’re stuck with your reactive dog training, we’ve got a FREE webinar coming up just for you!)
+(If you're not there yet, check out our online, self-paced course for reactive dogs!

 Last week we talked about the skills you need to walk your reactive dog with another dog, and gave you some first steps in training two dogs to walk together.
 This week, we’re talking about how to teach dogs to wait for treats, so that you can use food reinforcers when training two dogs at once.

 Should I Train My Dogs Together Using Food?

 These are the steps we covered in this week’s video.
 Throughout this training, pay attention to how close your dogs’ noses are to each other.
 You should aim to keep them as far apart as you can.